endomorphosis/ipfs_model_manager_py/README.md

 # About

-This is a model manager and wrapper for huggingface, looks up a index of models from an collection of models, and will download a model from either https/s3/ipfs, depending on which source is the fastest.
+This is a model manager and wrapper for huggingface, and it maintains an index of models from collections of models store retrieved through local/https/s3/ipfs/orbitdb, then maintains a state of which what models are currently accesible, and it will choose what files should be cached through local/s3/ipfs/ based on configuration settings.

 # How to use
 ~~~shell